FrostsoftStudio/toolsnstuff/README.md

 # toolsnstuff
-A place where i store diffenet tools for coding, ex. snippets and templates
+A place where i store different tools for coding, ex. snippets and templates